SocietyForArtisticResearch/rc-pandoc-help/01-03-editors.md

 </a>

-There are three types of editors in RC:
+There are four types of editors in RC:

 - **graphical** editor
+- **block** editor
 - **text-based** editor
 - **HTML** import

 Both the **graphical** and **text-based editor** are supported by all portals, the **HTML** based editor may not be accepted by some journals.

 When creating a new exposition you are asked to choose a format to use.
-After the exposition has been created, one cannot change the format anymore.
+The **graphical** and **block** based editors can be mixed within one exposition, but the text and HTML are separate formats.
 It is therefore important to make the right choice for a particular project at the outset.

 ![choosing a format in the Create Exposition dialog](images/format-picker.png "image showing format picker")